dsnezhkov/zombieant/README.md

 #### 0x3:C Hijacking CTOR arguments.
-One edge case that allows our preloads to work across a wide variety of target executables that for example re invoked with command parameters, is to accommodate overloaded `main()`s.
+One edge case that allows our preloads to work across a wide variety of target executables is ability to accommodate overloaded `main()`s.

-As we know the constructor is called by `ld.so` loader before `main()`.
-So conceivably we can hijack parameterized versions of `main()` with the following code constructs.
-(As per documentation, this is not  very portable and probably not guaranteed but works. `¯\_(ツ)_/¯` )
+As we know the constructor is called by `ld.so` loader and libc bootstrapping routines before the `main()`.
+So conceivably we can hijack parameterized versions of `main()` with the following code construct.
+(As per documentation, this is not  very portable and probably not guaranteed but still works. `¯\_(ツ)_/¯` )

 Code discussion / demo